Far Rockaway: Public schools

 Far Rockaway residents are zoned to M.S.
 53 Brian Piccolo.

 All New York City residents who wish to attend a public high school must apply to high schools.
 Far Rockaway High School was located in Far Rockaway, but was shut down in 2011 as a stand-alone institution.
 During the administration of Mayor Michael Bloomberg in 2011, many large, underperforming, older traditional high schools were closed in the city.
 The 1929 building was renovated to operate as the Far Rockaway Educational Campus, home to a number of smaller, specialized academies that share the building.
 They can provide more individualized attention to their students.
 The former Beach Channel High School was similarly closed in 2014 and repurposed to house several smaller, specialized academies; it is in Rockaway Park, near Far Rockaway, and draws some of its students from Far Rockaway.

 Library

-Queens Public Library operates the Far Rockaway branch at a temporary location at 1003 Beach 20th Street.
-The library was formerly located at Central Avenue.
+Queens Public Library operates the Far Rockaway branch at 1637 Central Avenue.
+The library replaced another one that was also located on Central Avenue.
 In 2013, New York magazine reported that the city planned to construct a public library in the neighborhood, to be designed by the internationally known architectural firm Snøhetta.
-Construction started in November 2018.
+Construction started in November 2018, and the new library opened in July 2024 at a cost of $39 million.
+The current building is 18000 ft2 across two stories, with a glass facade and a blue roof that collects rainwater; the color of the facade is an allusion to the color of the ocean.
+The building's facade includes the artwork Style Writing by José Parlá, while the second floor has the artwork Feynman Code by Pablo Helguera.